For Research Use Only · Not For Human or Veterinary Use · Not FDA-Approved

 • Comparative IGF-variant studies

-IGF-1 LR3 ships as a sealed, lyophilized (freeze-dried) powder and is reconstituted with bacteriostatic water for laboratory handling.
+IGF-1 LR3 ships as a sealed, lyophilized (freeze-dried) powder.
 Reconstitutes in dilute acetic acid (preferred for solubility) or bacteriostatic water.
-Concentration equals vial mass divided by diluent volume.
+Store sealed, light-protected, and follow your institution’s handling procedures for research materials.

 Frequently asked questions